How to Know If Your Inverter Battery Is Fully Charged

 1. Charging light pattern: Most inverters have LED indicators that change colour or blink during charging.
-For instance, a red or orange light may indicate charging, while a green light signifies a full charge.
+A red or orange light may indicate charging, while a green light signifies a full charge.

 2. Auto cut-off feature: Many inverters are designed to stop charging automatically when the battery reaches its full capacity.
 If you hear a click or notice the charging light turning off, it is a clear sign that the battery is fully charged.